ppham27/cheating-linear-models-simulations/README.md

 The first argument is the total number of simulations to be run.
 The second argument is `N`.
 For independent simulations, there is an optional third argument.
 If you pass `intercept` as the third argument, the linear regression will be run with an intercept term.
 For power simulations, the third argument is required.
 It should be a number between 0.05 and 1, which specifies the probability of detecting the effect of the treatment.

+## Analysis

+There are two R scripts in the analysis folder to analyze the output of the data.

+- `analysisOfBalancePValues.R`: This script was used to generate data for *Model choice in experimental design: messy analyses of clean data* (Mutz, Pemantle, and Pham).
+Figures are generated showing the distribution of balance p-values when the a single independent covariate induces statistical significance.
+- `analysisOfSimulations.R`: This script was used to generate data for my master's thesis: Just How Easy is it to Cheat a Linear Regression?
+Several tables are generated and pretty printed that show the average number of covariates needed to get statistical significance.

 ## Citations

 - 2002.
 The Boost Graph Library: User Guide and Reference Manual.
 Addison-Wesley Longman Publishing Co., Inc., Boston, MA, USA.